Nelson-AM/Nelson-AM.github.io/about.md

 permalink: /about/
 ---

+I'm Nelson.
+Cat owner, cognitive scientist, software developer.

-I'm a software developer at [InTraffic](https://www.intraffic.nl) (NL), where I work on one of the most complex information systems in The Netherlands.
+Currently I'm working as a software developer at [InTraffic](https://www.intraffic.nl) (NL).
 In my spare time I like to play (bass) guitar, take pictures, and play tabletop games.